JTSDK/jtsdk-tools/README.md

 ```

 ## Upgrade
-If the source clone is still present on the system, upgrading is the same as installation, with an additional pull command.
-If not, use the Installation steps.
+If the source clone is still present on the system, upgrading is the same as
+installation, with an additional pull command.
+If not, use the installation steps
+from above.
 ```
 # Change Directories To The Cloned Repository
 cd /d (C|D):\JTSDK-Tools\src\jtsdk-dotnet-core